-4 Extra Debut.
-The story of Polish composers Andrzej Panufnik and Witold Lutoslawski, how they endured the war and the separate paths they subsequently followed.
-From Dec 2011.
+The story of two Polish composers, Panufnik and Lutoslawski and how they endured the war and subsequent events.
+From 2011.

 Panufnik and Lutoslawski were the great hopes of Polish music at the outbreak of World War Two.